apache/nuttx/configs/b-l475e-iot01a/README.txt

     make oldconfig
     make

-  The <subdir> that is provided above as an argument to the tools/configure.sh must be is one of the following.
+  Where 'make oldconfig' brings the configuration up to data with the current configuration data and 'make' will compile all of the source files and generate the final binary.

   NOTES: